ashleefv/CFDparticleLungMucosa/README.md

 ### Codes

-* Carreau Fluid Application.mph
+* Carreau Fluid Application.zip
-This file contains the COMSOL simulation file for the model described in the manuscript.
+This compressed zip file contains the .mph file for the COMSOL simulation of the model and geometry described in the manuscript.

 * Line Plots of Various Particles.xlsx
 This file contains the COMSOL simulation output tabulated data for parameter sweeps and draft plots.